AninditaBasu/writing-technically/docs/source/courses-dita-authoring-tags-cheatsheet.md

 ## Code

 For a complete list, take a look at the [DITA language specification](https://docs.oasis-open.org/dita/v1.2/os/spec/language_reference.html#language_reference).
 Again, remember that you don't need to memorise these tags; just be aware, broadly, of what's available and where they can be used.
-In the [next lesson](xxx.md), you'll learn write some topics with these tags.
+In the [next lesson](courses-dita-authoring-topics.md), you'll learn to write some topics with these tags.

 ##  Summary

-##  Exercise
+s